 Cashmere comes from goats.
 Literally, almost, any type of goat (except angora).

 Cashmere was once the symbol of luxury in the fashion industry.
 Soft, cozy, and oh so rare luxury wool.
 That was back when cashmere came exclusively from the Gobi Desert, which stretches from Northern China into Mongolia.
 Now, cashmere production happens all over the world.
 For example in America, Feral Australian Goats are bread with Spanish Meat Goats to selectively create animals with optimal fibers for clothing.
 And, in New Zealand cottage industries are emerging where local farmers specialize in super luxury cashmere fibers.

-Goats fleece its made of two different types of fibers, they are the actual cashmere and the guard hair.
-The guard hair is long, coarse, and without much crimp - basically useless to us fashionistas.
-The guard hair protects the cashmere hair from the elements.
+Goats fleece its made of two different types of fibres, they are the actual cashmere and the guard hair.
+The guard hair is long, coarse outer coat, and without much crimp - basically useless to us fashionistas.
+The guard hair protects the undercoat cashmere hair from the elements.

 The cashmere underneath the guard hair is what we want for sweaters.
 It is extremely fine and fluffy.